 You must pay your cost-share (such as copays and coinsurance) for your share of covered expenses.
-You must also pay any expenses that are not considered covered expenses (see "What's not covered" on page D-12 for information about what's not covered), including charges once a maximum benefit or limitation has been met.
+You must also pay any expenses that are not considered covered expenses (see page D-16 for information about what's not covered), including charges once a maximum benefit or limitation has been met.